Skip to content

 Background

 See this biography for Dreger’s general background and this overview of Dreger’s overlapping anti-transgender activism.
-Dreger was one of the first members named to the so-called Intellectual Dark Web, described as a “gateway to the far right.”
+Dreger was one of the first members named to the so-called intellectual dark web, described as a “gateway to the far right.”

 Dreger attended Indiana University for graduate work in history.
 Dreger’s 1995 doctoral dissertation was titled Doubtful Sex: Cases and Concepts of Hermaphroditism in France and Britain, 1868–1915.
 Dreger’s dissertation advisors were Ann G. Carmichael and Frederick B. Churchill.
+Dreger’s 1995 dissertation was developed into the 1998 book Hermaphrodites and the Medical Invention of Sex.

 In the 1990s, researchers began proposing the term “disorders of sexual differentiation.”
 Groups like the Network on Psychosexual Differentiation met to discuss strategies for promoting this disease model in 2003 and 2004.